 The incineration chemistry of each of the containers making up the feed drop or sequence will be determined as described in this plan.
 The chemistry of the feed drops or sequences will then be determined by using a mass balance of the chemistry of the waste contained in the containers of the feed drop or sequence.
-The chemistry will be applied to the entire weight of the feed drop or sequence is determined by the combined weight of the drums.
-The weight of the feed drop or sequence is determined, and included in the feed calculations, for material used in purging feed drops or sequences.
+The chemistry will be applied to the entire weight of the feed drop or sequence, which includes the weight of the drums.
+The weight of the feed drop or sequence is determined by the combined weight of containers and material when it was accepted.
+Chemistry will be determined, and included in the feed calculations, for material used in purging feed drops or sequences.
 Material will be considered incinerated for waste tracking purposes as it enters the upper shred chamber (i.e., after it exits the airlock).